Remo Freuler

-Remo Marco Freuler (/de-CH/; born 15 April 1992) is a Swiss professional footballer who plays as a midfielder for club Bologna and the Switzerland national team.
+Remo Marco Freuler (/de-CH/; born 15 April 1992) is a Swiss professional footballer who plays as a defensive midfielder for Super League Greece club Olympiacos and the Switzerland national team.

 Club career

 Freuler began his youth career with FC Hinwil and moved to fellow Zürich side FC Winterthur in 2005.
 Freuler made his professional debut with Winterthur at the age of 18 in 2010, making two substitute appearances at the end of the 2009–10 Swiss Challenge League.
 That summer, Freuler was transferred to Grasshopper Club Zürich, where he spent most of the season with the under-21 side.
 He did spend a stint with the professional club toward the beginning of the Super League season, and got on the scoresheet against rivals FC Zürich.
 Freuler was frozen out of the team the following season, and was loaned back to Winterthur in the winter break.

 Winterthur

 Freuler joined a Winterthur side in tenth place in the Challenge League after the first half of the season, just two points above the relegation zone.
 He made 14 appearances that season for Winterthur, highlighted by his first career goals for the club in the form of a brace against Kriens on 4 March 2012, and Winterthur finished in fourth place.
 Freuler started all but two games in the 2012–13 season as Winterthur finished in third.
 Freuler's contract with Winterthur was made permanent in the summer, and he made 21 more appearances with the club the next season before moving to Super League side FC Luzern.